rezapramudito/Mini-ATM-Application-/README.md

 default balance that you should know

   * The Default PIN: 1234
-  * The Default Balance: 10000
+  * The Default Balance: Rp.
+10000